confirm/PhpZabbixApi/README.md

 [![Test](https://github.com/confirm/PhpZabbixApi/actions/workflows/test.yaml/badge.svg)](https://github.com/confirm/PhpZabbixApi/actions/workflows/test.yaml)
 [![Lint](https://github.com/confirm/PhpZabbixApi/actions/workflows/lint.yaml/badge.svg)](https://github.com/confirm/PhpZabbixApi/actions/workflows/lint.yaml)

-> __WE ARE LOOKING FOR CONTRIBUTORS, [CLICK HERE FOR MORE INFORMATION](https://github.com/confirm/PhpZabbixApi/issues/28)__

 ## About

 PhpZabbixApi is an open-source PHP SDK to communicate with the [Zabbix JSON-RPC API](https://www.zabbix.com/documentation/3.4/manual/api).

 Because this package is generated directly from the origin Zabbix PHP front-end source code, each real Zabbix JSON-RPC API method is implemented directly as a PHP method.
 This means PhpZabbixApi is IDE-friendly, because you've a declared PHP method for each API method, and there are no PHP magic functions or alike.

 ## License